marina-sp/llm_recognition/backend/README.md

+Disclaimer:
+In this solution, I have been focusing on outlining the functionality of the service and its potential architecture, and not on providing good predictions.

 Structure:

 - HuggingFace model
   - todo: model selection argumentation.
-  For more advanced model is used here, the higher the chance that an output from a higher-quality model will be recognized.
+  The more advanced model is used here, the higher the chance that an output from a higher-quality model will be recognized.
 For simplicity's sake, the sample input texts are generated with a [model] and jugded with the same // or a more advanced [one].
-  -
+  For the sake of my laptop, I chose a very small generative model 'DistilGPT2'.
 - MLFlow for model versioning
 - Prometheus metrics integration for performance monitoring
 - Grafana dashboards for visualizing metrics